bharathsudharsan/OTA-TinyML/README.md

 | Keyword Spotting: MicroSpeech      | 0.62 (Acc)      | 18           | 112       |
 | Image Classification: MobileNet v2 | 0.69 (Acc)      | 3927         | 24215     |
 | Anomaly Detection: MicroNet S-L    | 0.95-0.96 (AUC) | 246-452      | 1523-2794 |

+## OTA-TinyML Testing Procedure

+For Part 1 testing, to ensure extensiveness, the \texttt{.h} file size of models we fetch from cloud to edge MCUs varies from 112 KB (MicroSpeech) to 143421 KB (Wav2letter).

+For Part 2, we use 4 types of memory units to extensively test the onboard model storing, loading performance of OTA-TinyML.
+So, SDFS is interfaced to B3, B7; EEFS to B6, B4; Internal SPIFFS of B5; Internal flash memory of B1, B2.

+As shown in the first Figure, we first upload the *.bin* files of 16 pre-trained ML models (6 task types) into an HTTPS webserver.
+Then, the C++ implementation of the OTA-TinyML approach provided as a *.ino* file (server details entered in this file) is flashed on 7 different MCU boards B1 to B7 using Arduino IDE.
+At this stage, both the server and edge devices are ready for OTA-TinyML testing.

 ## Extras